monkeylittle/katieturner.ie/content/english/blog/post-4.md

 Post race, I had a burger and I have to say it was one of the best I've ever had.
 I even think Josh had an extra one and took another for the journey.

-We had the prise giving and as happened last year, were awarded a unique prize...a sod of turf!!!
+We had the prize giving and as happened last year, were awarded a unique prize...a sod of turf!!!
 What a fantastic race series.